 To complete this section, provide information about the applying library, including type, population served, and community type.
 You will also be asked to provide your ALA member ID.

 Before you compose the narrative part of this application, we strongly recommend that you read these guidelines carefully.
 If you do not, your application is unlikely to be competitive.
 Please note that each narrative may not exceed 500 words.

 - Community Description.
 Describe the community where your library is located, including demographics, dynamics and key issues or challenges it faces.
 What should reviewers know about your library and community in order to understand your proposed community engagement project?
 Be sure to provide context of the library service population, if different.
-Please also discuss the specific community that you hope to reach with your connection/reconnection project.
-What have been the challenges of collaborating with this group in your library?
-How will their involvement in the library better the larger community?

 - Project Description.
 Describe your proposed project.
 Provide details of how the community has been/will be involved and describe who your community partner is and the role they will play in your project.
 Be sure to highlight how your project design is innovative.

 - Community Impact.
 Describe why this project is of importance to your library’s community.
 How do you think the proposed project will contribute to or show leadership in your community?
 How does this project intersect with or address other local issues?

 - Evaluation Plan.
 Describe your evaluation plan for the project.
 How will you include evaluation and performance measurement?
 (For help creating an outcomes-based evaluation plan, please refer to the Institute for Museum and Library Services' Outcome Based Evaluations guide and the Public Library Association's Project Outcome tool.)